django-cms/django-cms/docs/getting_started/configuration.rst

 default: ``None``

 Must be set to the URL where you host your unihandecode.js files.
-For licensing reasons, the django CMS does not include unihandecode.js.
+For licensing reasons, django CMS does not include unihandecode.js.

 If set to ``None``, the default, unihandecode.js is not used.